Chinnadurai-Android-Flutter/Permission/README.md

 # Usage

-After adding the library, you just need to create an instance from Gota libary and passing an array of permissions.
+After adding the library, you just need to create an instance from Permission libary and passing an array of permissions.

 ```java
 new Permission.Builder( this )